mysecureshell/mysecureshell/doc/source/faq.rst

 On issues, we'll do our best to reply as soon as possible.

-Some features seams not working correctly
+Some features seem not working correctly
 -----------------------------------------

 For some security reasons and for official packaging approval in several Linux distributions, the setuid right on the */usr/bin/mysecureshell* binary has been dropped by default.